 A significant leadership role or two can make the difference between a decent application and a stellar one.
-The National Honor Society characterizes student leaders as “resourceful, good problem solvers, promoters of school activities, idea-contributors, dependable, and persons who exemplify positive attitudes about life”—in other words, model candidates for higher learning!
+The National Honor Society characterizes student leaders as resourceful, good problem solvers, idea-contributors, and persons who take action and responsibility for their own pathway - in other words, model candidates for higher learning!

 Invest in the future

-Being a leader can benefit a student not only in high school and college, but in their professional life.
-A 2004 study at the University of California Santa Barbara found that people with leadership roles in high school are more likely to hold managerial positions as adults, earning higher incomes than those in non-leadership roles.
+Being a leader can benefit a student not only in high school and college, but also in their professional life.
+A 2004 study at the University of California Santa Barbara found that people with leadership roles in high school are more likely to hold managerial positions as adults and earn higher incomes than those in non-leadership roles.